TradItion and Tide: Life on The Mekong.

 A Cai Rang River Trader negotiates produce price.

-The small motor spluttered and spat water as our props dropped into the fast-moving current.
-Distant yells carried over the river, hands pointing as money passed between the fingertips of traders selling produce.
-Boats clanked and groaned as they pressed into each other, stopped by old tires strapped to their sides.
+Boats clanked and groaned as they pressed into each other, cushioned by old tyres tied to their sides.
 People hopped on and off different boats, inspecting the sellers’ produce curiously, as if at a regular supermarket.
 I was in awe of the way they navigated the river.

 Mekong Traders Load fresh pumkins on their boat.